mohindar99/K-means-/README.md

-# K-Means and Fuzzy C-Means Clustering from Scratch
+# K-Means and Fuzzy C-Means Clustering from Scratch:

-## This repository contains the full implementation of K-Means and Fuzzy C-Means clustering algorithms, built from scratch using Python, without any machine learning libraries (no scikit-learn, tensorflow, etc.).
+### This repository contains the full implementation of K-Means and Fuzzy C-Means clustering algorithms, built from scratch using Python, without any machine learning libraries (no scikit-learn, tensorflow, etc.).

 The goal of the assignment was to analyze flu-related knowledge among high school students using unsupervised clustering techniques.
 The dataset used is Flu.csv.